Music for an Accelerated Culture

-Music for an Accelerated Culture is the debut album from new rave/grindie band Hadouken!.
+Music for an Accelerated Culture is the debut album from new rave/grindie band Hadouken!, released as an Aerials exclusive on 24 April 2008 and as a physical copy on 5 May 2008.
 The album contains nine songs, three of which ("Spend Your Life", "What She Did" and "Declaration of War") had been previously played on tour.
 The album includes two older Hadouken! songs, Liquid Lives and That Boy That Girl.

 History

 Live versions of "What She Did" and "Declaration of War" were made available for a limited time on the Atlantic Records YouTube channel.

 The first track, "Get Smashed Gate Crash" was added to the bands' MySpace in February 2008.

 A clip of "Declaration of War" became available on the internet on 25 March 2008.
 It was later announced that the song would be a single, and that the video would begin screening at several locations around the country in an unconventional method: